ben-razor/aqua-explore/demo/docs/playground-plan-v2.md

 With these features implemented, the Aqua Playground can serve as an entry point for new developers to get to grips with Fluence.
 This will increase the likelihood of on-boarding new developers to the project, speeding up adoption of the platform.

-He is a screen shot of how the application currently appears to give an impression of the new features will be implemented:
+Here is a screen shot of how the application currently appears to give an impression of the new features will be integrated:

 ![Aqua Playground Screenshot](https://raw.githubusercontent.com/ben-razor/aqua-explore/main/demo/docs/aqua-playground-3.png)